akka/akka/akka-docs/src/main/paradox/scala/stream/stream-parallelism.md

 @@@ note

 Asynchronous stream processing stages have internal buffers to make communication between them more efficient.
-For more details about the behavior of these and how to add additional buffers refer to @ref:[Buffers and working with rate](stream-rate.md).
+For more details about the behavior of these and how to add additional buffers refer to @ref[Buffers and working with rate](stream-rate.md).

 @@@